alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-It's is looking good and all the tests are green, let's do a quick recap on what we achieved so far.
-We provided more meaningful abstraction to both parameters creating specific interfaces, the new classes are responsible for just one single job so they can be easily tested and reused.
+Let's do a quick recap on what we achieved so far.

+We provided more meaningful abstractions to both parameters creating specific interfaces `CompanyFantasyName` and `NumberOfEmployees`, the new classes are responsible for just one single job that is validating fantasy name and number of employees respectively, being more focused, reusable and easy to test.

-When I look back to the UserService class I realize we could use the same approach.
+Now back to the `UserService` class, we should be able to see similarities so we will use the same approach to refactor.

 {% highlight csharp %}